dcascaval/scala-threejs-facades/README.md

 - Programatically apply special cases in such a way that keeping up-to-date involves minimal work, but that the ergonomics are close to that of a hand-written facade.
 - Target Scala 3 specifically, and ultimately provide helpful extension methods for working with THREE objects in a fluent style.

+### Drawbacks

+This project is functional (compiles and runs!), and replicates several of the basic THREE.js examples with minimal casting and no namespacing issues.
+That said, this project does not resemble anything production-ready.
+Primarily this is because:

+- There are no tests, let alone automated tests, to verify that the API surface is covered correctly.
+- As described above these bindings assume _all_ of THREE.js is in the global scope, as opposed to using modules and allowing tree-shaking to do its thing.
+Minified, the core `three.min.js` is 602kb at the time of writing.
+Moreover you will need to include any code from [the examples](https://github.com/mrdoob/three.js/tree/dev/examples/js) manually.
+This includes a number of features you might want, like `OrbitControls`.
+- There is no guarantee that any of the above will ever be supported
+- There are some cases where mutating super types can break type safety (see below.)

 ### Special Cases

 Interfaces to objects that serve as JS parameters are represented in TypeScript as buckets of potentially undefined fields.